brimdata/zed/pkg/zson/docs/spec.md

 ## Legacy Directives

-The legacy directives are backward compatible with the zeek log format:
+The legacy directives are backward compatible with the Zeek log format:
 ```
 #separator<separator><char>
 #set_separator<separator><char>